srcrapi/ryo/README.md

 <!-- Header -->
 # Ryo

-## Ryo is an app installer to make a base installation, and for the dev's one IDE
+## Ryo is an app installer for windows to make a base installation, and for the dev's one IDE

 <h2 align="center">
     <img src="resources/ryo_image.jpg" alt="app-image">